jasonvla/mei_encoding_course/README.md

 I couldn't figure out how to adjust the size of the note symbol.
 By looking up the valid attributes for `<symbol>`, I found the @scale attribute but adding that did not change the output in Verovio.
 In order to at least have the symbol integrated (despite probably not being the best way to do it) I added the unicode-symbol ♩ into my encoding.

-Within measure 3, there are a couple of aspects that are not right yet:
+Within measure 3, there are a couple of aspects that are not working as they should:

 **Firstly**, the curving of the tie on the d-sharp within the first staff should be not that "flat" but a little bit more round (compare the reference sheet).
 Replacing the `<tie>` element with a `<slur>` did not help at all, in fact it even made the positioning worse.